-Its advanced algorithms not only dynamically and continuously analyse the music you play β tuning the low frequencies and automatically adapting the acoustics β but the A8 chip also powers the six-microphone-array setup that listens to reflections in the music, from your walls, furniture, books, ornaments and so on, in order to customise the sound output from the HomePod.
+Its advanced algorithms not only dynamically and continuously analyze the music you play β tuning the low frequencies and automatically adapting the acoustics β but the A8 chip also powers the six-microphone-array setup that listens to reflections in the music, from your walls, furniture, books, ornaments and so on, in order to customize the sound output from the HomePod.

-The good news is that the HomePod actually sounds best, in my opinion, on a shelf, with a wall behind it.
+The good news is that the HomePod actually sounds best, in our opinion, on a shelf, with a wall behind it.
 That's good news because, realistically, who's going to have a speaker sitting on its own in the middle of the room?

 Apple HomePod: Apple Music, Spotify, radio and more